SKGleba/IMCUnlock/README.md

    - A: Patches are applied.
  - Q: How can i restore a backupped partition image?
    - A: "Options->Restore"
- - Q: Im getting a critical error at boot, and i cant restore the firmware via safemode.
-   - A: Something happened while the installer was running, its a unrecoverable BRICK.
  - Q: You did a great job!
 How can i help/donate you?
    - A: paypal.me/skgleba (thx! ^_^)